Noramarth/PHP/README.md

 ## NOTE:
 These are custom builds! in case you want to add to them here's info you need to extend them:
+- Images for the CLI, Multi-Thread and GRPC versions **DO NOT** have CMD lines as they should be customized anywway according to your needs.
 - PHP INI files are in /etc/php.
 - Always compile your modules, do not use pecl:

-code to make your life easier:
+code additions to make your life easier in case you want to add modules:
 ```
 FROM <base image>